AbdarrahmanAyyaz/Chatbot/README.md

-# Chatbot

-Sure!
-Here’s a simpler, more generic version of the README that you can expand as you define the technologies for your project:

----

 A simple and customizable chatbot designed to assist customers with common inquiries and provide quick responses to frequently asked questions.